sjelms/bibtex-to-markdown/titles/@Lupton2018-ct.md

 ---

 > [!bibliography]
 > Lupton, Ruth, Trudi Martin, Lorna Unwin.
 2018.
-“The Construction Challenge in Greater Manchester -  Employment, Skills and Training.” "[[University of Manchester]]"
+“The Construction Challenge in Greater Manchester: Employment, Skills and Training.” [[University of Manchester]]

 > [!abstract]
 > This report presents findings from a knowledge-exchange project focused on the employment, skills and training challenges facing the construction sector in Greater Manchester (GM).